G-Redos/MAKERS-Careers/structure/README.md

 We can't wait to meet you and work with you on the job-hunt which in its own way is another growth journey all of its own.
 Strap in!
 We know it can be a challenging time and for that reason there's lots of staff ready to support you.
 The time and energy you'll put into it is worth it and in a year you'll look back and be incredibly proud that you've taken this leap.
 We also know that you probably won't believe this career change is possible until you receive that offer.

 Here's a breakdown of the support we provide and the ways you can connect with us.
-We know you're each individuals and we try to adapt what we do for each of you so please dont' hesitate to ask for what you need if you can't find it here.
+You're unique individuals and we try to adapt what we do for each of you.
+Please don't hesitate to ask for what you need if you can't find it here.

 The week after you graduate we run a whole week of workshops designed to teach you the skills you need to find your first tech job.